Skip to main content

 Feeling Griefy

-I cried on my to work today.
+I cried on my way to work today.
 Which really isn't rare, to be honest...
 7 years and I feel like I still cry so much and still miss him so much.
 I feel sick to my stomach.
 I don't know how I'm "supposed" to feel after this long.
 Should I be missing him less?
 Thinking about him less?
 7 years sounds like such a long time, yet to me it doesn't.
 Because I still miss him so much.
 I still feel like my partner is missing.
 It seems to never go away.
 Yes, some days are better than others.
 But there isn't really any long stretch of time where I go without thinking about or missing him.
 I don't know what to do with that sometimes.
 I don't know if I'm "stuck" in my grief, or if it's normal, if this is just how I will feel for the rest of my life.
 A part of me just doesn't want to FEEL this grief anymore.
 But I can't not feel it.
 In the beginning, I welcomed it.
 I let it take over every part of me, whenever it wanted.
-I cried and I cr...
+I cried and ...

 TRUTH Mindset